 Today we’re going to talk about my experiences with the Pioneer DDJ-SR controller.

 The Pioneer DDJ-SR was my first exposure to something that resembles a “real” DJ set-up.
-I had pushed my borrowed DDJ-WeGo to the limit after about a year and had lined up my first live show
+I had pushed my borrowed DDJ-WeGo to the limit after about a year and had lined up my first live show.

 I was two days away from playing the show with the WeGo but managed to snag a used DDJ-SR for a great deal on a local online classified.

 I didn’t have much time to master it but I set off to learn how to use the damn thing before my first show.
 It didn’t take long for me to get used to the layout because everything was easily oriented on each side of the controller.
+So here’s what I experienced with it in this Pioneer DDJ-SR Review.

 A funny thing that happened to me at that show.
 I had just plugged in my brand new (to me) DDJ-SR in to the speakers and was playing on proper speakers for the first time.
 I was stoked for people to arrive and start vibing with me.